meteor/meteor/CONTRIBUTING.md

 ## Documentation

-If you'd like to contribute to Meteor's documentation, head over to https://github.com/meteor/docs and create issues or pull requests there.
+If you'd like to contribute to Meteor's documentation, head over to https://github.com/meteor/docs or https://github.com/meteor/guide and create issues or pull requests there.

 ## Blaze